 The Bodhisatta was once a bird living in the Himalayas.
 His nest kept him dry, even in the rainy season.
 One day when he saw a cold, wet monkey sitting nearby, he asked why, since he had hands like a human, he didn’t build a home for himself.
 The monkey answered that he had body parts like humans, but lacked their wisdom.
 The Bodhisatta told him he should give it a try, which the envious monkey felt was an insult.
 So he tried to catch the Bodhisatta and smashed up his nest.

 In the Lifetime of the Buddha

-The next day, after Maha Kassapa went out for alms, the bad disciple smashed all the cooking utensils with a hammer and burned down the elder’s leaf hut.
+The next day, after Maha Kassapa went out for alms, the bad novice smashed all the cooking utensils with a hammer and burned down the elder’s leaf hut.
 Not long after, he died and was reborn in hell.

-When some disciples living near Maha Kassapa came to visit the Buddha at his monastery, they told him what this bad disciple had done.
+When some disciples living near Maha Kassapa came to visit the Buddha at his monastery, they told him what this bad novice had done.
 The Buddha told them this story so they knew that the boy had also once destroyed his home.